yashasvi-dwivedi/moodify/README.md

-# 🎧 Moodify – Mood-Based Lighting & Spotify Music Control
+# 🎧 Moodify – Mood-Based Spotify Music Control

-Moodify is a Python-based application that detects your mood using a webcam, adjusts the lighting in your room, and plays mood-appropriate music on Spotify.
-It leverages deep learning for emotion recognition, smart lighting control, and seamless Spotify integration—making your environment match your feelings.
+Moodify is a Python-based application that detects your mood using a webcam and plays mood-appropriate music on Spotify.
+It leverages deep learning for emotion recognition and seamless Spotify integration—making your environment match your feelings through music.

 ---

 ## 🌟 Features

 - 🧠 **Mood Detection** using webcam + ResNet18 deep learning model
-- 💡 **Smart Lighting** that matches your current emotion
 - 🎵 **Spotify Integration** for auto-playing mood-matching playlists
 - 📊 **Confusion Matrix & Accuracy Evaluation** for model performance
 - 🖥️ Optional GUI or Web App (Flask or Tkinter)